briancullinan2/apparentli/README.md

  - added `- ./grafana.db:/var/lib/grafana/grafana.db` to VOLUMES in docker config

+ - made expr available with an editable query box

+ - made time range available to each graph output

 ## TODO

  - fix template variables for colors

  - make advanced scene builder more advanced by automatically arranging graphs based on description, i.e. grid, all on one row, two rows, list of graphs, etc

- - make expr available with an editable query box

- - make more settings available to ui and LLM

  - download javascript, or import url for panels

+ - use templates to generate settings and queries for other source data types not just prometheus